What is a fixed Rate and it's advantages and disadvantages

 Advantages of a fixed interest rate:

-- Predictability: Borrowers know exactly what their interest rate and monthly payment will be for the life of the loan, making budgeting and financial planning easier.
+- Predictability: Budgeting and financial planning becomes easier as borrowers know exactly what their interest rate and monthly payment will be for the life of the loan.

-- Stability: A fixed interest rate provides stability in a volatile interest rate environment, protecting borrowers from potential rate hikes.
+- Stability: A fixed interest rate provides stability in an unpredictable interest rate environment, protecting borrowers from unexpected increase in loan costs.

 - Rate: Fixed rates are typically lower than adjustable (floating) rates, meaning borrowers may pay less in interest over the life of the loan.